 (This does not include travel to Lawrence's northern campus, Björklunden.
 See Travel to Björklunden.)

-Group travel must have a faculty/staff trip leader or sponsor if the students are traveling on their own.
+Group travel must have a faculty/staff trip leader or a sponsor if the students are traveling on their own.
 The trip leader/sponsor should follow the procedures below, with help from building administrative assistants for reserving vehicles and collecting fees and travel paperwork.
 The trip leader/sponsor is responsible for ensuring that all university travel requirements and restrictions are met; failure to do so may result in cancellation of the trip.

 Individual students traveling with Lawrence funding should meet with the Associate Dean of the Faculty to discuss travel requirements.
 Failure to meet deadlines, submit paperwork, or receive approvals will result in the loss of Lawrence funding for the trip.